taskcluster/taskcluster-lib-api/README.md

 expiration time to prevent callers from extending their access beyond the allowed time.

-The `async req.authorize(params, options)` method returns `true` if the client satisfies the endpoint's scope expression.
-If the client does not satisfy the expression, it throws an error with the code 'AuthorizationError'.
+The `async req.authorize(params, options)` throws an error with the code 'AuthorizationError' if the client does not satisfy the scope expression in `options.scopes`.
 You can catch this if you wish or let it bubble up and taskcluster-lib-api will return a detailed error message to the client.